paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 168

-**Texto original:**
-A security team wants to limit access to specific services or actions in all of the team’s AWS accounts.
-All accounts belong to a large organization in AWS Organizations.
-The solution must be scalable, and there must be a single point where permissions can be maintained.
-What should a solutions architect do to accomplish this?

-**Tradução:**
 Uma equipe de segurança quer limitar o acesso a serviços ou ações específicas em todas as contas da equipe na AWS.
 Todas as contas pertencem a uma organização grande no AWS Organizations.
 A solução deve ser escalável e ter um único ponto onde as permissões possam ser mantidas.
 O que um arquiteto de soluções deve fazer para realizar isso?